 When an employee quits or resigns, an employer must pay any earned wages and compensation to the former employee either by the day the employer would have regularly paid the employee or within 7 days of the employee’s last day, whichever is earlier.
 As with termination, if an employer fails to pay wages and compensation due by that date, then the employer owes the former employee wages and compensation for each day after the employee’s last day, for up to 30 days.

 Enforcing the Law

 When an employer violates these laws, a former employee typically has three options.
 First, the employee can file a wage claim with the Nevada Labor Commissioner, which will investigate the claim and seek to obtain owed wages and penalties from the employer if it finds the employer violated the law.

 Second, the employee can file a case in small claims court, if the amount owed plus penalties is less than $10,000.
 Hiring an attorney for a small claims case is typically not worth it because the court can’t require the employer to pay the employee’s attorney’s fees if the employee wins, as it can in other courts.
-However, the small claims process is fairly simple and many people succeed there on their own.
+However, the small claims process is fairly simple and some people succeed there on their own.
 If the amount the employee seeks is higher, say $5,000-$10,000, then it might be worth discussing options for representation with an attorney.